Emerson1337/myWord-2.0/README.md

 📙 In this version we've new features, like API, adding the possibility of the user to add words and your translates on you own table on the database.

-The technology used here is React and API with NODE using typescript.
+The technology used here is React, using the framework next.js, and API with NODE, using the framework express, on typescript.